World War II in Yugoslavia: Hungarian forces

+Thousands of Serbs and Jews were massacred by Hungarian occupation forces in the region of Bačka, the territory occupied and annexed by Hungary since 1941.
+Several high-ranking military officials were complicit in the atrocities.
+The most notorious episode was the January 1942 Novi Sad raid during which Hungarian army and gendarmerie units killed more than 3,000 civilians, primarily Serbs and Jews.

 Italian forces

-In April 1941, Italy invaded Yugoslavia, annexing or occupying large portions of Slovenia, Croatia, Herzegovina, Montenegro, Serbia and Macedonia, while directly annexing to Italy the Province of Ljubljana, Gorski Kotar and the Governorate of Dalmatia, along with most Croatian islands.
-To suppress the mounting resistance led by the Slovenian and Croatian Partisans, the Italians adopted tactics of "summary executions, hostage-taking, reprisals, internments and the burning of houses and villages."
-This was particularly the case in the Province of Ljubljana, where Italian authorities terrorized the Slovene civilian population and deported them to concentration camps with the goal of Italianizing the area.
+In April 1941, Italy invaded Yugoslavia, annexing or occupying large portions of Slovenia, Croatia, Herzegovina, Montenegro, Serbia and Macedonia, while directly annexing the Province of Ljubljana, Gorski Kotar and the Governorate of Dalmatia, along with most Croatian islands.
+To suppress resistance led by the Slovenian and Croatian Partisans, Italian forces employed tactics including "summary executions, hostage-taking, reprisals, internments and the burning of houses and villages."
+These measures were particularly extensive in the Province of Ljubljana, where the civilian population was subjected to repression and deported to concentration camps as part of a policy of Italianization.